Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 We evaluated our algorithm on current quantum hardware.
 Results across heterogeneous backends suggest generalizability and portability.
 Despite current hardware limitations, we successfully solved \QCP\ problems at smaller scale.
 Looking ahead, the gap between simulators and hardware may narrow as vendors improve calibration, reduce error rates, and increase qubit counts.

-\myparagraph{Postprocessing} Postprocessing ensures the absence of false positives.
-We did not observe high rates of false negatives, which constitute missed optimization opportunities in a database query engine using containment checks for query optimization.
+\myparagraph{Postprocessing} Our problem formulation ensures the absence of false positives, and postprocessing produces verifiable witnesses for positive answers.
+We did not observe high rates of false negatives, which constitute missed opportunities in a database query engine using containment checks for query optimization.
 These are crucial prerequisites for a future database system integration.

 \myparagraph{Outlook} We explore a basic three-stage workflow.
 An orthogonal line of research considers hybrid solvers that combine classical and quantum methods, with QAOA as one component.
 We also plan to investigate whether auxiliary variables allow reformulating all \QCP\ problems into quadratic form for execution on annealers.